 Yes, this is still the best indicator.
 Interviews that are cut short are a terrible sign.
 It means that the HR department wasn’t receiving good feedback about you after your first interview session.
 And that the professional who spoke with you told the hiring manager that.
-They decided to cut the time short as to not waste time.
+They decided to cut the time short as not to waste time.
 If the interview went the full allotted amount of time, that’s a wonderful sign.

 2. Everyone showed up on time

 This is a small but great indicator.
 The people who interviewed you were on time.
-When they aren’t on time this means that they aren’t necessarily holding your interview as a high priority.
+When they aren’t on time, this means that they aren’t necessarily holding your interview as a high priority.
 When all of the colleagues who were tasked with speaking to you decided to show up late, that’s a bad sign.
 If they were all on time, that’s a wonderful sign.

 3. They asked you leading questions